gioblu/PJON/strategies/OverSampling/README.md

 The maximum detected range was experimented with a small packet radio transmitting its position every minute.
 The maximum range obtained was slightly more than 5 kilometers in line of sight in open area.
 Testing it instead in an urban environment the range is down to 250 meters.
 Two couples of STX882 and SRX882 were used as transceivers.
 If you choose these modules, remember to set `HIGH` the pin `CS` on the receiver before starting reception.

-If Using `OverSampling`, the asynchronous acknowledgement is suggested as acknowledgement mechanism because includes in the packet's meta-info a packet id, avoiding duplicated receptions.
+If using `OverSampling`, the asynchronous acknowledgement is suggested as acknowledgement mechanism because includes in the packet's meta-info a packet id, avoiding duplicated receptions.

 #### Antenna design
 Experiments in `PJON_HALF_DUPLEX` mode have shown that it seems better to keep isolated the two antennas, using two different, not connected elements to transmit and receive.
 The first suggested antenna design is a wide beam dipole antenna made by two 173mm (quarter wavelength) or 345mm (half wavelength) long conductive elements, one connected to ground and the other connected to the input or output pin: